Exetel NBN review

 NBN 1000 plan doesn't quite compete with competitors

-Exetel is an Australian-owned internet service provider (ISP) — now owned by Superloop — offering customers broadband connections via both the National Broadband Network (NBN) and private fibre services including OptiComm, as well as mobile phone services via its partnership with Telstra.
+Exetel is an Australian-owned internet service provider (ISP) — owned by Superloop — that offers customers broadband connections via both the National Broadband Network (NBN) and private fibre services including OptiComm.
+The ISP also offers mobile phone services through its partnership with Telstra.

-On the surface, Exetel — an award-winning provider — appears to be a great option for anyone looking to get connected to the internet, or to save money compared to their current NBN plan.
-We’ve even claimed the telco to be one of our favourites here at Tom’s Guide.
-But now we’ve dug a little deeper, is it all smoke and mirrors, or is Exetel a genuine contender to be your next NBN provider?
+At surface level, Exetel — an award-winning provider — appears to be a great option for anyone looking to get connected to the internet, or to maximise savings when compared to their current NBN plan.
+Here at Tom’s Guide, we’ve even claimed the telco to be one of our favourites, as it constantly appears throughout our best NBN deals roundup.
+But now that we’ve dug a little deeper, is it all smoke and mirrors, or is Exetel a genuine contender to be your next NBN provider?

 Noteworthy Exetel deals